epsilon-phase/rsdupes/README.md

   1. Filters files based on size into buckets
   2. Filters those buckets into partial hashes(SHA256)
   3. Filters those partial hashed buckets into completely hashed buckets
-  4. Filters those fully hashed files and compares them byte by byte into buckets.
+  4. Filters those fully hashed files and compares them byte by byte, merging duplicates. into buckets.
+This is also where permissions are compared.
+Currently, permissions checks are only effective on unixes, but likely incomplete there.
+  5. (Optionally) links duplicates together
-  5. Writes a json file.
+  5. (Optionally) writes a json file

 Future functionality:
 * Invoke on a single directory